jjvanzon/Circular-Language-Spec/spec/introduction.md

 Another capability of objects is that they can have different interfaces.

 Consider how an employee looks to a customer and how to a coworker.
 The employee will do certain things for a coworker and other things for a customer.
 The employee has two *interfaces*.
-It depends on the party referring to the employee, which interface the employee shows.
-Even though both parties are referring to the same person, this person does different things for them.
+It depends on the party referring to the employee, which interface of the employee they get to see.
+Even though both parties are referring to the same person, this person will do different things for them.

-Objects have a similar cabability.
-An object can have separate interfaces.
+Objects have a similar cabability: they can also have separate interfaces.
 Interfaces are groups of an object's members.

 <img src="images/Circle%20Language%20Spec%20Introduction.018.jpeg" width="400" />

 Interfaces are distinguished here by *triangles*.

-The employee here is an advisor to a customer and to another employee a coworker.
-Another object that refers to the employee can decide which interface is used.
-Or sometimes only one specific interface is available within a certain context.
+The employee here is an *advisor* to a customer and to another employee a *coworker*.
+Sometimes only one specific interface is available within a certain context.
+In other cases you can choose.
 An object can also just have one interface, the same one for everybody.

-Triangles can be seen as sub objects too.
-One of the differences with circles is that triangles sort of melt together with their container.
+Triangles can be seen as sub objects.
+The difference with circles is that triangles sort of melt together with their container.
 Triangles are a way to give different types shared characteristics.
-Though 'normal' sub-objects can do that too.

 Reading a Diagram
 -----------------

-Where to start, when reading a diagram like that?
+Where to start, when reading a diagram like this?

 <img src="images/Circle%20Language%20Spec%20Introduction.018.jpeg" width="400" />